Jorisdevries/FermiGridUtilities/README.md

 # Usage

 All the settings can be found in `run.sh`.
 The settings are:
-* `user_name`: the Fermi servies account to use to authenticate with Kerberos and get a grid certificate
+* `user_name`: the Fermi services account to use to authenticate with Kerberos and get a grid certificate
 * `project_name`: the name of the samweb project containing (only!) relevant reco2 .root files.
 * `larsoft_release_name`: the LArSoft version used to process the files (see next item) e.g. v06_26_01_10.
 * `tarball_path`: a fully-qualified path to a tarball of your local LArSoft install.
 This **must** exist in `/pnfs/uboone/resilient/`.